refined-github/refined-github/readme.md

 - Removes annoying hover effect in the repo file browser
 - Removes the comment box toolbar
 - Moves the dashboard organization switcher to the right column
+- Adds blame links for parent commits in blame view

 And [lots](extension/content.css) [more...](extension/content.js)